 - Total permanent paralysis and/or diverse other significant illnesses/condition

-Please do not hesitate to contact us for more detailed information on the types of cancer/other conditions likely to be covered by varying policies.
+Please do not hesitate to contact us for more detailed information on the types of conditions likely to be covered by the various policies and providers.

 How Much Does Group Critical Illness Insurance Cost & Who Pays the Premiums?

-Although a group critical illness policy is taken out on behalf of your employees and said employees/their families are the beneficiaries, you, the policyholder, will be responsible for the payment of necessary premiums.
+Although a group critical illness policy is taken out on behalf of your employees and those employees/their families are the beneficiaries, you, the policyholder, will be responsible for payment of the premiums.